nhsengland/privfp-experiments/docs/background/experiment-1point0.md

 ## Re-extracting Entities from the Patient Medical Notes

-We run extraction using `GliNER` as our Named Entity Extraction Model.
+We run extraction using `GLiNER` as our Named Entity Extraction Model.
 Looking at the plot below, typically more entities are extracted from clinical notes from `Llama 3` compared to `Llama 3.1`.
 This is most obvious with the 'NHS Numbers' entity.

 ![Bar Chart showing the number of entities extracted](../assets/images/experiment_1_extracted_entities.png)